Jawsen/Jawsen.github.io/index.md

 ![Calendar Heatmap of Drug/Narcotic Crime in SF](/assets/images/calendar_plot.png)

-_Figure: Calendar plot showing daily drug/narcotic incident frequency from 2009–2019 in San Francisco._
+_Figure 1: Calendar plot showing daily drug/narcotic incident frequency from 2009–2019 in San Francisco._

 The calendar visualizes a detailed year-by-year overview of drug/narcotic-related incidents.
 Each row represents a calendar year, and each square represents a single day.
 Color intensity (shades of green) reflects the frequency of incidents, where darker green indicates higher crime counts.